 This cranberry almond granola starts off with finely grated carrots.
 Grating the carrots is seriously the hardest part of this recipe, but it’s so worth it.
 Carrots are a great ingredient for a granola because they have natural sugar in them and are high in vitamin A. I tossed them in a tablespoon of brown sugar and cinnamon, to tone down their orangeyness so they wouldn’t stick out like a sore thumb.

 Because the carrots have a great deal of moisture, this granola cooks like Ramone drives on the disney movie Cars, “low and slow”.
 This helps draw out all the moisture to get a great toasted crunch on the almonds and oats.
-The dried cranberries aren’t added in until over halfway through, because added too soon, dried fruit can blister, blacken, and burn, making your granola a bitter mess.
+The dried cranberries aren’t added in until the end, because dried fruit can blister, blacken, and burn, making your granola a bitter mess.
 Ain’t nobody got time for that.

 What’s your favorite way to eat granola?

 - 1 teaspoon cinnamon

 - 3 cups old fashioned oats

 - 1/3 cup honey